drug-design/course/docs/chapters/protein-structure.md

 #### Mechanisms of Protein Folding
 *[Protein Folding]: A spontaneous process directed by the physical and chemical properties of the amino acid sequence that dictate the folding of a protein into a particular conformation.

-Many intricate mechanisms were put forward to describe simple pathways of protein folding.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/mechanisms-protein-folding-5ec340fa'><i class='fa fa-play' aria-hidden='true'></i></button>Many intricate mechanisms were put forward to describe simple pathways of protein folding.
 Some of these models include the initial formation of secondary structure elements,  the initial formation of compact shapes by hydrophobic collapses, or even more complicated combinations of these two processes which are beyond the scope of this chapter.
 *[protein folding]: A spontaneous process directed by the physical and chemical properties of the amino acid sequence that dictate the folding of a protein into a particular conformation.